VedantGadge/Prysm/SYSTEM_ARCHITECTURE.md

 - During chat, when the user asks about uploaded docs, the agent calls `consult_knowledge_base` to retrieve relevant chunks and ground the answer.

 **Current integration detail**

 - The frontend currently uploads PDFs directly to the AI Agent’s `/upload_doc` endpoint.

+### 3.8 AI Logic & Metrics

+To balance performance with "infinite" context feel, the agent uses specific sliding windows:

+- **Intent Detection Window (10 turns)**:

+  - The `extract_intent` function analyzes the last **10 messages** to resolve sticky context (e.g., "how is _its_ risk?").
+  - This ensures pronouns work even if the stock was mentioned 8 turns ago.

+- **Active Context Window (5 turns)**:
+  - To minimize input token costs and latency, the actual LLM prompt only receives the **last 5 full messages**.
+  - Older history is compressed into "Daily Snapshots" (see Start of Day logic).

 ## 4) API surface